 - Before attaching the aft section of the fuse, the vertical fin and horizontal stabilizers need to be attached and the wires run from the servos.
-This will make it easier for the removal of these for transport. - In most kits, the hinges have been preinstalled for you with screw pivots.
+This will make it easier. - In most kits, the hinges are preinstalled in the control surfaces, but must be glued into the flight surface.
+This however is not true for the rudder and fin and elevators as FB Jets has utilised the screw pin method.
 The servos for the rudder and elevator fit nicely into both the fin and the tailplane making it easy for you to install the servo arms and pushrods together with the control horns. - Trial fit the rudder into the vertical stab and makes sure the screw pin is securely fitted. - Trim and sand to achieve the maximum throw your servo arm will allow. - Attach two aluminium "L" brackets to a 7955TG servo or equivalent.
 Position the brackets such that the spindle of the servo faces forward when installed in the servo well.
 Do not use the rubber grommets supplied with the servo, but bolt it directly to the brackets.
 Use Loctite as required.